-We invested our reserves in a combination of high-interest cash deposits and fixed-term treasury deposits during 2016/17.
+We invested our cash in a combination of high-interest cash deposits and fixed-term treasury deposits.
 This policy produces an acceptable rate of return while giving us flexibility to access funds.

 Some IIED trustees are also trustees of other charities or directors or senior officers in other organisations IIED works with as a normal part of its research activities.
 Where such work involves payment, they enter into arm's length contracts and any payments related to these contracts are detailed in the notes to these accounts.
 The board operates a conflicts of interest policy.

-Although 2018 will be a challenging year for IIED, operating in an uncertain political and financial climate, we enter the new financial year optimistically.
+IIED continues to operate in an uncertain political and financial climate, but we remain positive about the next financial year.
 We continue to strengthen our operations by improving cost recovery, organisational development and fundraising.

 Government and government agencies